Theodore Wilson

-Theodore Rosevelt "Teddy" Wilson (December 10, 1943 – July 21, 1991) was an American stage, film, and television actor.
-He is best known for his recurring roles as Earl the Postman on the ABC sitcom That's My Mama, and Sweet Daddy Williams on the CBS sitcom Good Times and Phil Wheeler on Sanford Arms (1977).
+Theodore Rosevelt Wilson (December 10, 1943 – July 21, 1991) was an American stage, film, and television actor.
+He is best known for his recurring roles as Earl the Postman on the ABC sitcom That's My Mama, and Sweet Daddy Williams on the CBS sitcom Good Times and Phil Wheeler on the NBC sitcom Sanford Arms (1977).
+Throughout his television and film career, Wilson was credited interchangeably with either Theodore (36) or Teddy (50) as his given name.

 Career

 Born in Harlem, New York City, Wilson studied music at Florida A&M University before switching to drama.
 Upon returning to New York, he joined the Negro Ensemble Company and later worked with the Arena Stage Repertory.
 He made his acting debut in the blaxploitation film, Cotton Comes to Harlem, in 1970.
 The following year, Wilson left New York City and moved to Los Angeles to further his acting career.
 He made his television debut in a two-episode role as Hawthorne Dooley on the television series The Waltons.

 In 1973, Wilson was cast as the character High Strung on the CBS sitcom Roll Out.
 The series was canceled after 12 episodes.

 The following year, Wilson was cast as Earl Chambers, a postman on the sitcom That's My Mama.
 That series ran for two seasons on ABC.
 Wilson also starred in national TV commercials for Aamco in the 1970s as a character named "Walter T." Wilson appeared as CWO2 Martin H. Williams, a chopper pilot and buddy of characters Trapper and Hawkeye in the Season 3 episode of M*A*S*H titled "The General Flipped at Dawn" (1974).